 So when did the advertising start?

 Facebook wasted no time after the acquisition.
 It was 2013 when they began to monetise Instagram with a simple sponsored posts feature while also introducing video posts.
 This allowed businesses to pay for extended reach.
-The feature wasn’t anywhere near as effective as the current forms of advertising on the platform given that there weren’t options for “shop now” (or “learn more”, etc) buttons and no carousel features (being able to showcase more than one photo or video for a product or service).
+The feature wasn’t anywhere near as effective as the current forms of advertising on instagram given that there weren’t options for “shop now” (or “learn more”, etc) buttons and no carousel features (being able to showcase more than one photo or video for a product or service).
 But it certainly did start to make it clear that there was an audience when engagement went through the roof for these businesses.
 It also resulted in an increased amount of engagement for Facebook’s photo sharing functionality.
 At this point, some very important changes started to happen.

 As we said, at first the only thing on offer was sponsored posts, however the success of this led to further optimisation of options so that advertising proper could be utilised in a much more effective way.
 Video ads were rolled out in 2014, Carousel ads and the addition of options for the “shop now” etc functionality in 2015, the new post feed algorithm in 2016 (which despite their official statements on user friendliness related reasoning was definitely also motivated by the increased opportunities for ad placement) and the addition of stories in the same year, which businesses immediately started utilising to sell products even before paid exposure in stories was introduced.